TG Universes & Series:

 “For the first time since Dad died … I’ve felt happy … and I was still able to think about him.”

-As they went back inside to rejoin the party, Em took Maddy aside and said she found another present that someone put down and probably forgot to bring out when ‘Drew’ did his presents.
+As they went back inside to rejoin the party, Em took Maddy aside and showed her the forgotten present.

 “Hold it guys!
-Em tells me she found another prezzie for Drew,” Maddy announced as she halted the music.
+Em’s found another prezzie for Drew,” Maddy announced as she halted the music.

-“It’s … for Gaby … from Jessica,” Em replied.
+“It’s … for Gaby … from Miss Bell,” Em replied.
 A mischievous look slowly formed on her face as she looked at Drew.

 “Gaby?
 Where is she?
 I thought Drew said she wasn’t going to be here,” Clive blurted out.